mimirowa/my-portfolio/README.md

 ```bash
 pnpm run build
 ```

+Because the compiled assets aren't tracked in Git, be sure to run the build whenever you set up the backend or deploy the app.
+The output is placed under `portfolio-api/src/static` and served by Flask.

 The compiled files will be written to `portfolio-api/src/static` and served by Flask at the root URL.